 THIS SPECIFICATION IS BEING OFFERED WITHOUT ANY WARRANTY WHATSOEVER, AND IN PARTICULAR, ANY WARRANTY OF NONINFRINGEMENT IS EXPRESSLY DISCLAIMED.
 ANY USE OF THIS SPECIFICATION SHALL BE MADE ENTIRELY AT THE IMPLEMENTER'S OWN RISK, AND NEITHER THE CONSORTIUM, NOR ANY OF ITS MEMBERS OR SUBMITTERS, SHALL HAVE ANY LIABILITY WHATSOEVER TO ANY IMPLEMENTER OR THIRD PARTY FOR ANY DAMAGES OF ANY NATURE WHATSOEVER, DIRECTLY OR INDIRECTLY, ARISING FROM THE USE OF THIS SPECIFICATION.

-The IMS Question & Test Interoperability (QTI) specification describes a data model for the representation of question (assessmentItem) and test (assessmentTest) data and their corresponding results reports.
-Therefore, the specification enables the exchange of this item, test, and results data between authoring tools, item banks, test constructional tools, learning systems, and assessment delivery systems.
+The IMS Question & Test Interoperability (QTI) specification describes a data model for the representation of question (assessmentItem) and test (assessment) data and their corresponding results reports.
+Therefore, the specification enables the exchange of this item, assessment and results data between authoring tools, item banks, learning systems and assessment delivery systems.
 The data model is described abstractly, using [UML] to facilitate binding to a wide range of data-modeling tools and programming languages, however, for interchange between systems a binding is provided to the industry standard eXtensible Markup Language [XML] and use of this binding is strongly recommended.
 The IMS QTI specification has been designed to support both interoperability and innovation through the provision of well-defined extension points.
 These extension points can be used to wrap specialized or proprietary data in ways that allows it to be used alongside items that can be represented directly.

 Since then, a number of issues of have been raised by implementers and reviewed by the QTI project team.
 Many of them were dealt with in an addendum, which defined version 1.2.1 of the specification and was released in March 2003.
 Some of the issues could not be dealt with this way as they required changes to the specification that would not be backwardly compatible or because they uncovered more fundamental issues that would require extensive clarification or significant extension of the specification to resolve.

-Since the QTI specification was first conceived, the breadth of IMS specifications has grown and work on Content Packaging, Simple Sequencing, and most recently Learning Design created the need for a cross-specification review.
+Since the QTI specification was first conceived, the breadth of IMS specifications has grown and work on Content Packaging, Simple Sequencing and most recently Learning Design created the need for a cross-specification review.
 This review took place during 2003 and a number of harmonization issues affecting QTI were identified.
 In September that year a project charter was agreed to address both the collected issues from 1.x and the harmonization issues and to draft QTI V2.0.
 In order to make the work manageable and ensure that results were returned to the community at the earliest opportunity some restrictions were placed on the scope of the recommended work.
-Therefore, the QTI V2.0 release of the specification concentrated only on the individual assessmentItem and did not update those parts of the specification that dealt with the aggregation of items into sections and tests or the reporting of results.
-This QTI 2.1 release completes the update from 1.x to 2.x by replacing those remaining parts of the QTI specification.
+Therefore, this release of the specification concentrates only on the individual assessmentItem and does not update those parts of the specification that dealt with the aggregation of item's into sections and assessments or the reporting of results.

 QTI is designed to facilitate interoperability between a number of systems that are described here in relation to the actors that use them.